-In extreme cases the Education Welfare Service also initiates legal proceedings against parents who have not fulfilled their responsibility for getting their child to school.
-Before a case goes to court, Parenting Contracts will be drawn up, setting targets for attendance levels; there may also be interviews which could lead to a fixed penalty notice.
+In extreme cases the LAAO may initiate legal proceedings against parents who have not fulfilled their responsibility for getting their child to school.
+Before a case goes to court, Parenting Contracts will be drawn up with school, setting targets for attendance levels; there may also be interviews which could lead to a fixed penalty notice.
 The prime aim of all action is to get the child attending school on a regular basis.